CHOOSING THE RIGHT BUSINESS ENTITY FOR YOUR COMPANY

 Limited Liability Partnership (LLP)

-A limited liability partnership is similar to a general partnership, but it has no general partners.
-Additionally, unlike the other two partnership structures, all of the owners have limited personal liability; and therefore, are protected from the debts of the business as well as personal liability for the other partners’ negligence.
+A limited liability partnership is similar to a general partnership.
+Unlike the other two partnership structures, all of the owners have limited personal liability; and therefore, are protected from the debts of the business as well as personal liability for the other partners’ negligence.
 LLPs are most often used by professionals such as lawyers, accountants, and physicians who want to avoid liability for their partners’ malpractice.
 Some states do not permit these professionals to form corporations or LLCs, so in order to protect their personal assets, these professionals are left with LLPs as a business structure.

 Taxation Options for Partnerships

 A business entity taxed as a partnership is regarded as a pass-through entity for tax purposes, which means it does not pay corporate taxes.
 The partnership's profits and losses are instead computed and allocated among the partners annually and pass-through to the partners, which include their respective share of those items on their personal income tax returns, irrespective of whether there has been a distribution of profits.
 It is important to note, however, that although the default taxation classification is pass-through taxation, a partnership may elect corporate tax treatment by filing the appropriate entity classification election forms with the IRS.

 *Assuming that the partnership has not elected to be taxed as a corporation